Converting a file from DXF or DWG to Gerber is simple, right? It can be if you follow the steps in our DXF / DWG to Gerber Conversion Guide!

 When designing a printed circuit board (PCB) often times the only design software available may be mechanical CAD software such as AutoCAD.
 Mechanical CAD software packages are able to generate a DXF or DWG file which contains the required data to produce a PCB, however, the DXF or DWG format is not preferred by PCB manufacturers due to the extra time required to interpret these files and potential for errors to occur.
-Instead the Gerber file format is preferred and will ensure faster production time and eliminate errors.
+Because the Gerber file format will ensure faster production and eliminate errors, it is preferred.

 As a solution, DXF/DWG data can be converted to a Gerber format and our Conversion Guide explains exactly how to do this.

 To Learn More About the 5 Fundamental Entities for Successful Conversion